KnuckleFur/Goodbye-Guy/README.md

 # Goodbye-Guy
-Skyrim AE Mod to clean up dead bodies and their interactions.
+Skyrim AE Mod to clean up dead bodies and their interactions in heavy fights.